mrkjse/sentiment_analysis_model/README.md

 #### GET stats

 This relates to monitoring the latency of the service.
-There logs related to the API service is available on `out/api_logs`.
+The are logs related to the API service is available on `out/api_logs`.
 The `api_requests.json` logs all the requests received by the API, while the `basic_stats.json` updates the statistics related to the latency and the responses returned by the service.

 When requested, it returns the following information (from `basic_stats.json`):